9 Intro to Linux Administration

 The advantage of writing bash scripts is that they can run basically anywhere.
 The disadvantage of writing bash scripts is that bash is a truly ugly programming language that is hard to debug.

-Whenever a program is running in Linux, it is running as a particular user who can be identified by their username.
+Whenever a program is running, it is running as a particular user identified by their username.

 On any Unix-like system, the whoami

 command returns the username of the active user.
-So when I run whoami
+For example, running whoami

 Terminal